KNIGHTPROJEKS-0/collaboration-online-meet-psu-rizal/README.md

 - `settings.json` - Cursor settings for Webflow integration
 - `.cursor/rules/webflow.mdc` - Custom rule for Webflow integration enforcement

+### Implementation Analysis

+See our detailed analysis of what Cursor has implemented vs. what was orchestrated:
+- `docs/cursor-implementation-analysis.md` - Analysis of Cursor's actual implementation
+- `docs/refined-requirements.md` - Refined requirements for the platform

 ---

 ## MCP Integration: Figma & Webflow